Skip to Content

 Eagles

-2. A 340-degree field of view for scanning vast areas.
+2. A sweeping 340-degree field of view

-3. Ultraviolet light detection to track hidden trails.
+3. Ultraviolet light detection for hidden trails

 Stealth and Surprise Tactics in Individual Hunts